Business travel

 The foreign national must fulfill the conditions detailed above for foreign national employees with no special status (see Visa waiver section):

-• Declaration of arrival
+• Declaration of arrival within 3 working days of arrival

-• Medical check (non-EU nationals)
+• Medical check as soon as possible

-• Residence permit application (non-EU nationals)
+• Residence permit application within 3 months of arrival